coachpo/swiperflix-player/README.md

 - Long-press edges: left third rewinds in small steps; right third fast-forwards at 2x.
 - Backend configurable in-app (base URL, playlist/like/dislike paths, optional bearer token) and persisted to localStorage with a reset button.
 - Auto-refreshes the playlist when the current batch ends and prefetches near the tail.
-- Mock playlist API at `/api/mock/playlist` plus bundled demo clips in `public/videos` so it works immediately.

 ## Tech Stack